richafnu/Viva/Viva/glint/reports/multi-attribute-export-report.md

 ## Select up to three attributes to generate the Multi-Attribute Export file

-Attributes are available in the dropdown menu based on those sent to Viva Glint in your Employee Attribute File.
-Filtering this report will look a bit different for Engagement cycle reports and Always-On and Employee Lifecycle reports.
+Attributes are available in the dropdown menu based on the data sent to Viva Glint in your Employee Attribute File.
+Filtering this report looks a bit different for Engagement cycle reports and Always-On and Employee Lifecycle reports.
 When the attributes have been chosen, select **Export**.

 Viva Glint provides four default options for comparison reporting.
 In addition to the following four settings, your company may have one or more internal comparisons configured (for example, Division or Business Unit).